codebulb/LambdaOmega/README.md

 ```
 L<Integer> flatList = L(list(0, 1, 2));
 ```
-Some wrapper methods return another wrapper (e.g. of type L) or this; these are “intermediate” functions.
+Some wrapper methods return another wrapper (e.g. of type L) or `this`; these are “intermediate” functions.
 You can chain another function call after them (builder pattern).
 Other wrapper methods return the underlying Java collection (e.g. of type List) or any other type; these are “terminal” functions.
 The wrapper API adheres to a simple method naming schema:
 * methods with names starting with an `UpperCase` letter are **intermediate** functions
 * methods with names consisting of a `single letter` are **intermediate** functions as well.
 These are typically shorthand aliases for another intermediate function.
 * methods with names starting with a `lowerCase` letter are **terminal** functions